Cobbs Creek Golf Course: History

 Cobbs Creek Golf Course was designed by Hugh Wilson with contributions from A. W. Tillinghast, George C. Thomas Jr., William Flynn, George Crump, and William Fownes.
 Wilson also designed nearby Merion Golf Club's east course.

 Charlie Sifford, the first Black golfer to play in a PGA tour event, learned to play at the course.

 The course hosted the United States Public Links championship (1928), the United Golfers Association Championship for Black golfers, and two PGA tour events (1950s).

 In the 1950s and 60s, part of the course was used by the military as an anti-aircraft battery.

 The course is situated between Philadelphia's Overbrook and Overbrook Park neighborhoods.

 Restoration

 The course's clubhouse was destroyed by a fire in 2016.
 In 2019, the city's lease with the operating contractor expired and the course closed.
 The Cobbs Creek Foundation was formed soon after and was granted a 70-year lease.

 The foundation is facilitating a $100 million renovation of the course which will restore the 18-hole ‘Olde Course’ and revive its adjoining facility, Karakung Golf Course, into a nine-hole course.
 Jim Wagner of Gil Hanse and Hanse Golf Design is leading the design team.

 Tiger Woods, through the TGR Foundation, provided funding for an on-site TGR learning lab.

-There was initial controversy surrounding the environmental impact of the restoration from several local organizations.
-Specifically, clear cutting trees without notice, damaging habitats, reducing biodiversity, and contributing to soil erosion and flooding.
-The course was eventually granted an exemption from legal minimum anti-erosion standards.

 The restoration is being overseen by the U.S. Environmental Protection Agency and the U.S. Army Corps of Engineers.